 TRAVEL TO ST. VINCENT

 You can fly to St. Vincent from the US, via connecting ﬂights through St. Lucia, Barbados, Jamaica, Trinidad, Grenada and the Dominican Republic.
 Flights leave regularly from New York, Houston, Miami, Atlanta, and North Carolina to these destinations.

 Visitors to St. Vincent need a valid passport, along with a roundtrip ticket with a return date within 120 days of arrival.

 GETTING AROUND ST. VINCENT

-St. Vincent is only 18 km long, and it’s easy to get around.
+St. Vincent is 29km long, and it’s easy to get around.
 Saint James runs a bus for students.
 We can pick you up near your accommodation in the morning and drop you back near your home at night.
 We recommend that you check that your apartment is on the student bus route before you sign the lease, because the mountainous terrain means that the bus isn’t able to run everywhere.